 How do we protect Earth from asteroids?
-We can use explosives, booster jets, lasers, and other techniques.
-But these methods aren’t proven.
+Use explosives, booster jets, lasers, and other state-of-the-art hardware to divert them.

 The sun’s movement through the Milky Way regularly sends comets hurtling into the inner solar system — coinciding with mass life extinctions on earth, a new study claims.
 The study suggests a link between comet bombardment and the movement through the galaxy.

 So, even if we’re acing our asteroid-spotting skills, a ginormous space rock might still sneak up on us.
 The silver lining?
 The chances of a major collision happening anytime soon are pretty low.

 However, given the vastness of cosmic time, a monstrous asteroid is bound to hit Earth one day.
 So, we gotta gear up for a dinosaur extinction class asteroid by mastering deflection techniques.
 Here are the top 5 popular methods we’ll explore: